Authors: Dr. Jean-Paul Rodrigue and Dr. Cesar Ducruet

-Networks provide a level of transport service, which is related to their costs, implying that levels of economic development are related to network density.
+Networks provide a level of transport service related to their costs, implying that levels of economic development are related to network density.
 An optimal network would be a network servicing all possible locations, but such a service would have high capital and operational costs.
 Transport infrastructures are established over discontinuous networks since many were not built simultaneously, by the same entity, or using the same technology.
 A subway system could be built over a period of several decades with new segments using a different technology.
 A rail network could be built by several different railway companies and subject to consolidation in later phases.
 An air transportation system could be composed of the network of several carriers, each having its hubs and subject to mergers and new entrants.
 Therefore, operational networks rarely service all parts of the territory directly and homogeneously.
-Some compromise must often be found among a set of alternatives considering a variety of route combinations and levels of service.
+Some compromise must often be found among a set of alternatives considering a variety of route combinations, levels of service, and competitiveness.
 Networks are also labeled depending on their overall properties:

 - Regular network.
 A network where all nodes have the same number of edges.
 In the same vein, a random network is a network that is formed by random processes.
 While regular networks tend to be linked with high levels of spatial organization (e.g. a city grid), random networks tend to be linked with development opportunities such as accessing a resource.